vincentneo/VNEmojiKit/README.md

 Xcode throws this error because there is simply way too many emojis, and since each emoji is a case of the enum, Xcode fails checking.
 Adding a `default` clause prevents Xcode from checking at all, which is what we want in this case.

+### License
+All codes committed to this project as well as published versions are licensed under the MIT License.